lammps/lammps/doc/src/compute_born_matrix.rst

-Define a compute that calculates :math:`\frac{\partial{}^2U}{\partial\varepsilon_{i}\partial\varepsilon_{j}}` the second derivatives of the potential energy :math:`U` with regard to strain tensor :math:`\varepsilon` elements.
+Define a compute that calculates :math:`\frac{\partial{}^2U}{\partial\varepsilon_{i}\partial\varepsilon_{j}}` the second derivatives of the potential energy :math:`U` w.r.t. strain tensor :math:`\varepsilon` elements.
 These values are related to:

 .. math::